tstack/lnav/docs/source/commands.rst

 Time
 ----

-* adjust-log-time <date> - Change the timestamps for a log file.
+* adjust-log-time <date|relative-time> - Change the timestamps for a log file.
 * unix-time <secs-or-date> - Convert a unix-timestamp in seconds to a human-readable form or vice-versa.
 * current-time - Print the current time in human-readable form and as